winstonjs/winston/README.md

 ### To Exit or Not to Exit

-By default, winston will exit after logging an uncaughtException. if this is not the behavior you want, set `exitOnError = false`
+By default, winston will exit after logging an uncaughtException.
+If this is not the behavior you want, set `exitOnError = false`

 ``` js